udapy/Paper2AgentWithSkills/README.md

 ## 📖 Overview

-`Paper2Agent` is a multi-agent AI system that automatically transforms research papers into interactive AI agents with minimal human input.
+"Paper2Agent with Skills is an experimental architectural evolution of the original system, featuring a Robust Adaptive Skill-Accretion (R-ASA) engine.
+It transforms research papers into active agents that dynamically synthesize, verify, and memorize executable skills, ensuring scientific robustness through self-correction and integrity checks."

 ## 🚀 Quick Start